GG Allin: Death

 GG Allin's last show was on June 27, 1993, at a small club called The Gas Station, a punk venue located inside a former gas station at 194 East 2nd Street in Manhattan.
 In a first-hand account by Michael Bowling, the show ended after three songs, when a melee broke out.
 Allin ended up outside, leading a group of fans through the neighborhood.

 According to Bowling, after walking the streets for almost an hour, Allin eventually went to Johnny Puke's apartment.
 There, he and others continued to party and use drugs.
 Along with Johnny Puke, Allin ingested large amounts of heroin, on which he overdosed and slipped into an unconscious state.
 Sometime in the early morning of June 28, Allin died from the effects of his heroin overdose.
 Later that morning, Puke noticed that Allin still lay motionless.
 He posed for Polaroids with the corpse before calling for an ambulance.
-Allin was pronounced dead at the scene.
-He was two months short of his 37th birthday.
+Allin was pronounced dead at the scene aged 36.

 Funeral

-Allin's funeral took place on July 3, 1993, in his native New Hampshire, at the St. Rose Cemetery in Littleton.
+Allin's funeral took place on July 3, 1993, in his native New Hampshire at St. Rose Cemetery in Littleton.
 At his funeral, Allin's bloated corpse was dressed in his black leather jacket and trademark jockstrap.
 Allin's funeral became a celebration of his life.

 Legacy

-Video footage of the soundcheck, concert, and aftermath of Allin's final concert, which happened on the day of his death was appended to the 1997 DVD release of Hated.
+Video footage of the soundcheck, concert, and aftermath of Allin's final performance, which happened on the day of his death, was appended to the 1997 DVD release of Hated.

-GG Allin's grave was frequently vandalized with urine, feces, cigarette butts, and alcohol by fans, an act that was strongly discouraged by GG's mother Arleta and his brother.
+GG Allin's grave was frequently vandalized by fans with urine, feces, cigarette butts, and alcohol, acts that were strongly discouraged by GG's mother Arleta and his brother.
 His tombstone was removed in 2010 after it was knocked off its base by a fan.

 Hank Williams III's 2008 album Damn Right, Rebel Proud features the song "P.F.F.", which features the line "This song is written and dedicated for GG Allin" spoken at the beginning, and contains samples of Allin dialogues in the song's middle section.

 On December 13, 2018, Showtime premiered the 2017 documentary GG Allin: All in the Family which documented Allin's life, career and death and how his brother and mother were coping with his death 20 years later.

 Wrestler Darby Allin's ring name is derived from the names of GG Allin and Darby Crash.